data-etoile/it_workforce/README.md

 By examining these competences, the analysis aims to provide insights into the digital skills landscape across different individuals' groups and EU countries.

+You can access as well to data on women's representation in the IT industry, including information about age and education levels.